billg-splunk/spring-petclinic/readme.md

 --------------------------------------------------
 ### Splunk Real User Monitoring (RUM)

-For the Real User instrumentation, we will add the Open Telemetry Javascript Agent in the pages.
+For the Real User instrumentation, we will add the Open Telemetry Javascript ([https://github.com/signalfx/splunk-otel-js-web](https://github.com/signalfx/splunk-otel-js-web)) snippet in the pages.
 We will use the wizard again.

 Data Setup >> RUM Instrumentation >> Browser Instrumentation >> Add Connection